Skip to main content

 You can set that information in the sudoers file for the service account to prevent these commands from being executed multiple times.
 It should be there by default, but sometimes it's commented out or removed for security hardening.

-In sudoers, there should be a line as follows:
+The sudoers file should contain a line as follows:

 Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"